 3D Volume Data (RAW, DICOM):

-This format preserves the complete 3D density information from the CT scan.
-DICOM (Digital Imaging and Communications in Medicine) is the universal standard for medical imaging, ensuring high compatibility with medical image analysis software.
-RAW data is available for more specialized, in-depth analysis.
+Preserves complete 3D density information from the CT scan.
+DICOM is a standard format compatible with a wide range of medical and industrial analysis software.
+RAW data is available for specialized, in-depth processing.

 -